Writing Center

 If you have other questions, please visit us in the Writing Center and ask!
 You may also contact the Writing Center Coordinator.

-The CASA Writing Center exists to provide TAMUCC community members with the support they need to become confident and independent as writers.
+The TLS Writing Center exists to provide TAMUCC community members with the support they need to become confident and independent as writers.
 We do this in several ways.

 One-on-One Consultations